thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="mcu-position-central">`central`</a>

 If `true`, treat the MCU as central even on a reflected keyboard.
-When this setting and `reflect` are both `true` and a central housing is set to be included, MCU support will go in the central housing file, not the main case files.
+When this setting and `main-body` → `reflect` are both `true` and a central housing is set to be included, MCU support will go in the central housing file, not the main case files.

 This setting is related to `central-housing` but, for flexibility, their relationship does not take `anchor` into account.